 2017 Prix Engagement 2017 – Lussier Dale Parizeau by l’Ordre professionnel des diététistes du Québec (OPDQ)

 - Société Francophone du Diabète

-Dr Brazeau’s research focuses on health behaviors such as eating behaviors and physical activity and their relations with the development and management of chronic disease.
+Dr Brazeau’s research focuses on health behaviours such as eating behaviours and physical activity and their relation to the development and management of chronic disease.
 She characterizes the behaviours and self-reported factors associated with those behaviours, and then tests the interventions to improve them.